Biirdmaan/Project-portfolio/FindingCorrelations/README.md

 ### 3. Transforming Object Data Types

-Object data types are transformed into numerical values to prepare for further correlation analysis.
+Object data types undergo transformation into numerical values to prepare for further correlation analysis.

 ### 4. Visualizing the Transformed Data in Correlation Heatmaps

-Correlation heatmaps are displayed after transforming object data types, providing insights into the relationships between numerical features.
+Correlation heatmaps are showcased post the transformation of object data types, offering insights into the relationships between numerical features.

 ## Conclusion

-The analysis explores various aspects of the movie dataset, from handling missing data to examining correlations.
-The provided visualizations aid in understanding the relationships within the dataset.
+This analysis delves into various aspects of the movie dataset, ranging from handling missing data to scrutinizing correlations.
+The visualizations provided aid in comprehending the relationships within the dataset.

-Feel free to explore the Jupyter notebook for a more detailed analysis.
+Feel free to explore the Jupyter notebook for an in-depth analysis.